 Accelerated Weathering and Corrosion Testing

 Evaluating a coating’s resistance to an environment prior to full-scale installation can help avoid costly premature failure and product contamination.
 While this testing can be performed by mounting panels containing candidate coating systems in the actual service environment, it can take years to generate discriminating data.
-As part of KTA’s Physical Testing Laboratory, our chemists and chemical technicians perform indoor accelerated weathering testing on coated test panels that simulate the coating’s ability to “weather” outdoor conditions/environments over a period of time.
+As part of KTA’s Physical Testing Laboratory, our chemists and chemical technicians perform exposure testing on coated test panels that simulate the coating’s ability to “weather” outdoor conditions/environments over a period of time.

-KTA also performs accelerated exposures to evaluate a coating’s resistance to cathodic disbondment (ASTM G 8 and G 42), as well as resistance to immersion in a variety of media using immersion vessels or Atlas Cells, and Corrocels (ASTM C 868/NACE TM01-74) for one-sided testing to evaluate the cold wall effect on a lining system.
+KTA also performs accelerated exposures to evaluate a coating’s resistance to cathodic disbondment (ASTM G 8 and G 42), as well as resistance to immersion in a variety of media using immersion vessels or Atlas Cells, or Corrocels (ASTM C 868/NACE TM01-74) for one-sided testing to evaluate the cold wall effect on a lining system.
 Should unique conditions require a process that is unlike any published standard, KTA can custom design a testing regime to address specific conditions.

 KTA has demonstrated such services on the following representative projects: